johnfedoruk/bangular/aio/content/guide/universal.md

 #### Absolute HTTP URLs

-The tutorial's `HeroService` and `HeroSearchService` delegate to the Angular `Http` module to fetch application data.
+The tutorial's `HeroService` and `HeroSearchService` delegate to the Bangular `Http` module to fetch application data.
 These services send requests to _relative_ URLs such as `api/heroes`.

 In a Universal app, `Http` URLs must be _absolute_ (e.g., `https://my-server.com/api/heroes`)